 Unfortunately, this is often easier said than done since energy bills come in all different shapes and sizes.

-Some of us on dual-fuel tariffs may get one bill for all our energy, while others will get two bills, one for gas and one showing the cost of electricity.
+If you’re on a dual fuel tariff you may get one bill for all your energy, while others will get two bills, one for the cost of gas and one showing the cost of electricity.

-Then there's the frequency: some of us will get monthly bills, others quarterly.
+Then there's the frequency: you might get your energy bills monthly or quarterly.
 Finally, depending on what supplier you’re with and which plan you're on, your bill could have a different layout.

-- Total Unfortunately, your energy use is subject to VAT.
-Also, there may be extra charges for other reasons, so besides the energy spent there will be a total amount owed.
+Total - Remember that your energy use is subject to VAT.
+Also, there may be extra charges for other reasons, so besides the energy spent there will be a total amount owed

-- Usage Often tucked away on the back your bill, this is arguably the most important bit of info.
-Your usage breakdown will usually include kilowatt hours used (kWh), the cost per kilowatt hour and your latest meter reading.
+Usage - Often tucked away on the second page of your bill is arguably the most important bit of info.
+Your energy usage breakdown will usually include kilowatt hours used (kWh), the cost per kilowatt hour and your latest meter reading.

 To work out how much energy you use the crucial figure is usage.
 Depending on which supplier you're with or what plan you are on, the same usage figure could lead to a wildly different total cost of electricity.

-If you can't find your latest bill, or just don't want to spend the time deciphering it, then you can always go straight to the source.
-Your gas and electricity meter is the best place to work out how much you've used because it can give you a running total.
+If you can't find your latest bill, or just don't want to spend the time deciphering it, then you can always go straight to the source - use the Uswitch guide to reading your electricity meter to find the information you need regardless of the type of meter you have.
+This is the best place to work out how much electricity you've consumed because it can give you a running total.

 To work out how much energy you're using in a week, just read your meter, make a note and check again in a week.

 Smart meters are the next generation of gas and electricity meters, and are currently being rolled out across the UK, with the aim that all households will be offered one by June 2025.